Best Healthy Dog Treats for Training

 Flavors Available: Green Mussels, Lamb, Beef, Chicken

-This is a new one to me and can’t wait to try it.
+This is a new one to me and I can’t wait to try it.
 They are very small bites, making it perfect for agility training!
-They also have jerky treats, so don’t use those for training.
+They also offer jerky treats, so avoid using those for training.

 Proteins Available: Salmon, Duck, Turkey

-Super small bites making it great for training.
+Super small bites make it great for training.

 Proteins Available: Organic Chicken, Duck, Salmon